gravitycontained/QPL/README.md

 # Setup

 To use this library download the zip and include the include folder.
 Copy the `qpl.dll` and `qpl-d.dll` into your project folder.
-It is build with SFML enabled, so you you have to inlcude and link the [SFML](https://www.sfml-dev.org/) library in order to compile your program. these are the required linker dependencies:
+It is build with SFML enabled, so you you have to include and link the [SFML](https://www.sfml-dev.org/) library in order to compile your program. these are the required linker dependencies: